logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 5.1 Interaction schema

-- **accountId**: The userId of the user for the current interaction.
+- **accountId**: The unique ID of the user for the current interaction.
 Only available once the user is identified by at least one verified identifier.
 - **interactionEvent**: The interaction event for the current interaction.
 - **verificationRecords**: The verification record list created during the current interaction.
 - **profile**: The user provided profile data in the current interaction that needs to be updated in the user database.

 ### 5.2 Interaction status

-In a sign-in experience, the user's interaction progress be tracked based on the sign-in experience settings and data provided by the user.
+In a sign-in experience, the user's interaction progress will be tracked based on the sign-in experience settings and the data provided by the user.
+Interaction status will be used to determine the user's current progress and the required actions to complete the interaction.

 - **Initiated**: The interaction is initiated by the user.
 - **Identified**: The user is identified by a verified identifier.
 - **Verified**: The user is verified by all the necessary verification records, including the MFA.
 - **ProfileFulfilled**: The user has provided all the necessary profile data and MFA settings.

-#### 5.2.1 Sign-in event interaction status
+#### 5.2.1 Sign-in interaction status

 Based on the user's sign-in experience progress and user provided data, Logto will track the sign-in interaction using the following status: